talsec/Free-RASP-Flutter/README.md

 }

 ```
 and then create a Talsec config and insert `androidConfig` and/or `IOSConfig` with highlighted identifiers: `expectedPackageName` and `expectedSigningCertificateHash` are needed for Android version.
+`expectedPackageName` - package name of your app which you chose when you created it
+`expectedSigningCertificateHash` - hash of the certificate of the key which was used to sign the application. **Hash which is passed here must be encoded in Base64 form.**
 Similarly, `appBundleId` and `appTeamId` are needed for iOS version of app.
 If you publish on the Google Play Store and/or Huawei AppGallery, you **don't have to assign anything** to `supportedAlternativeStores` as those are supported out of the box.

+Lastly, pass a mail address to `watcherMail` to be able to get reports.
+Mail has a strict form `name@domain.com` which is passed as String.

 ```dart
 @override